 The basic function of a CRM is to store contacts, deals, sales opportunities, and plans in one place.
 In doing so, it helps salespersons effectively qualify and follow up on leads, and prioritize their sales activities.

 Knowing what customers want and reaching out to them at opportune moments is at the heart of successful sales.
 The customer-related data stored in a CRM enables salespersons to analyze customer needs and anticipate their problems.

-Growing businesses can benefit from a CRM that allows them to create multiple tailored sales pipelines, and boost customer engagement with call logging, mobile call tracker and meeting set-ups directly from app.
+Growing businesses can benefit from a CRM that allows them to create multiple tailored sales pipelines, and boost customer engagement with call logging, mobile call tracker, and meeting set-ups directly from the app.